TobyAnscombe/udm-setup/firewall-setup.md

 | LAN IN | Isolate IoT Network                         | TRUE    | Before Predetermined Rules | Drop   | All          |                                     | Network            | IoT                | IPv4 Subnet   | Network            | LAN                | IPv4 Subnet | FALSE          | FALSE           | FALSE                   | FALSE               | FALSE               | Don’t match |
 | LAN IN | Homekit                                     | TRUE    | Before Predetermined Rules | Accept | TCP and UDP  | FALSE                               | Address/Port Group | IoT                | Homekit Ports | Address/Port Group | LAN                | Any         | FALSE          | FALSE           | FALSE                   | FALSE               | FALSE               | Don’t match |

-This should allow the IoT VLAN to get access to the LAN when needed and allow any LAN-initiated connections to allow pass-through.
+<del>This should allow the IoT VLAN to get access to the LAN when needed and allow any LAN-initiated connections to allow pass-through.
 All we need to do now is to add in a multicast relay so that things that are initiated on the LAN are actively passed through.
 Unifi does have mDNS but I've not had much luck so I tend to use an externally provided service in the form of a docker container that can be run under Podman on the UDM directly.</del>